 Health and Well-being

 A healthy child is a joyful learner.
 The primary responsibility of the Nurse’s Office at Manzano Day School is keeping our students healthy while at school.
-One of our school nurses, Lisa Brooks, RN and Carrie Khalsa, RN is available every day to students during school hours.
+One of our school nurses, Kim Federici, RN and Julia McCord, CNP, is available every day to students during school hours.
 Additionally they contribute a weekly article on health and wellness to the Friday Bulletin.
 Students also receive classroom education presented by our nurses on topics such as the importance of hand washing, proper nutrition and dental health.

 If you have any questions or concerns regarding your child’s health, please feel free to contact the Nurse’s Office at 505-243-6659 ext.
 213 or via email at firstname.lastname@example.org.

-At Manzano Day School, we recognize that the health and well-being of our students are essential to academic success and personal growth.
+At Manzano Day School, we recognize that health and well-being are essential to our students' academic success and personal growth.
 We provide students with a well-rounded curriculum that addresses their academic, emotional, and social needs, and we encourage healthy habits and choices that will lead to a balanced and fulfilling life.
-There are many opportunities available to students outside of the academic day to meet a variety of interests.
+Our school counselor participates in classroom lessons, and provides support for students during times of struggle, including resources for parents and teachers.